Apurva-sharma1111/Tee-Store/README.md

 # Tee-Store

 ## Description
-A responsive and interactive T-shirt Store
+A responsive and interactive UI for T-shirt Store

 ## Steps to run the App